xpqz/dyalog-docs/dotnet-interface/docs/wpf/temperature-converter/using-xaml.md

       </Grid.RowDefinitions>
 ```

 Similarly, there are 3 columns.
-The first column (which will contain labels) takes its width from its content, i.e. it will be just wide enough to display the longest label.
+The first column (which will contain labels) takes its width from its content, that is, it will be just wide enough to display the longest label.
 The other columns   for the edit boxes and buttons are specified to be 80px and 60px wide respectively.
 In this case, the content (TextBox and Button objects) will take their widths from that of the column.
 ```apl
      <Grid.ColumnDefinitions>
         <ColumnDefinition Width="Auto"/>